 There are two main types of dynamic content:

-1. Content blocks targeted to groups of subscribers
+Content blocks, like text or images, targeted to groups of subscribers

-2. Content that is personalized based on fields in a user profile
+Content that is personalized based on fields in a user profile, like a subscriber’s name

 Set up targeted blocks by adding content to your email and choosing which subscriber groups or segments to show the content to.